Saskatchewan Expression of Interest (EOI) System

 Candidates who receive an Invitation to Apply from the SINP will have 60 days to submit a complete online application to the SINP and provide all the required documentation to support the information declared in their EOI profile.

-After obtaining an Invitation to Apply to either the Saskatchewan Occupations In-Demand or Saskatchewan Express Entry sub-category, applicants will be expected to pay a non-refundable application fee.
+After obtaining an Invitation to Apply to either the Saskatchewan Occupation In-Demand or Saskatchewan Express Entry sub-category, applicants will be expected to pay a non-refundable application fee.

 SINP International Skilled Worker - Saskatchewan Express Entry